Farro and Borlotti Bean Soup

 - Adjust the salt according to the salt content of the canned goods.

-May this soup embrace you like an old acquaintance, balancing the humble farro and borlotti beans in a symphony of flavors that recall autumn days and the simplicity of a well-cared-for table.
+May this soup embrace you like an old acquaintance, balancing the humble farro and borlotti beans in a symphony of flavors that recall autumn days and the warmth of home-cooked meals.
 Enjoy your meal and savor every bite as if it were the first.

 How much of a capolavoro is this?